zgoad1/Hauke/README.md

 ***C***

-- Boomerang throw player turning is still unfixed
-- Maggie still says "for overtime" in Orphanage 1 even though I definitely changed that
-- Hauke tells Ben he wants to escape in Orphanage 1
+- Doors should be able to open both ways

+***D***

 - Kris doesn't turn her head in O1

-***D***
+- Boomerang throw turns player back a bit too soon
 - If you start moving immediately after throwing the boomerang, Hauke jitters
 - SmoothTurnCR messes with NPC (and Player???) rotation in the 60 frames after you exit dialogue